 Step 4: Publish

 Now your video has been cropped!
-After the preview looks right, click “Publish” to process the new version of the MP4.
+After the preview looks right, click “Export Video” to process the new version of the MP4.
 Kapwing will process your edits and return the video back to you.
 You can download the cropped MP4 to publish on social media, save it on your phone, share the URL with your friends, or go back and re-edit the video.

 In my example, I uploaded a video from my phone and cropped it to the left half.
 Here’s the output video of my friend eating Cheetos:

 That’s all!
 I hope that this article helps you crop your videos perfectly to the area you like.
 This same technique works for images and GIFs also so that you can use Kapwing for all of your multimedia editing needs.
-We recently launched this Crop tools, so please contact us if you have any other feedback or questions.